 Like the Sardisians, they need to remember what they heard (the gospel), heed it, and start making different choices.
 They need to stop banking on their own futile attempts at right living and submit to God’s righteousness.

 I don’t think anyone gets out of bed planning to be self-righteous, but self-righteous is what you are if you are trying to impress the Lord with your offerings and sacrifices.

 When we talk about self-righteousness we tend to think of the Judaizers stalking Paul around the Mediterranean with their circumcision knives.
 But Martha was self-righteous and she was literally serving the Lord.
 She was a one-woman ministry baking cakes for Jesus.

 Martha’s problem was not that she was cooking; it’s that she wasn’t eating.
 The Chef of Heaven had come to visit and all she wanted to do was make sandwiches.

 That’s not how it works.
 That’s back to front.
 We’re not saved or made righteous because we bless him but because he has blessed us.
 The lesser is blessed by the greater.

 Jesus never condemns Martha; that’s not his way.
 But he does say her sister Mary made the better choice.

-Do you see the significance of this?
 The one who made an impression was not the one who came with food but the one who came with an appetite.

 We can get so caught up serving the Lord that we forget the Son of Man did not come to be served but to serve (Matt.
 20:28).
 And the main dish on his menu is a hefty helping of righteousness.